vaxojaniashvili/vaxojaniashvili/README.md

 - 🌱 I’m currently learning **Node.js and mongodb**

-- 👨‍💻 One of my projects  [GitHub Username Searcher](https://git-hub-user-searcher-with-java-script.vercel.app/) and https://shopping-app-taupe.vercel.app/
+- 👨‍💻 One of my projects  [GitHub Username Searcher](https://git-hub-user-searcher-with-java-script.vercel.app/) and [Ecobazar for Products](https://shopping-app-taupe.vercel.app/)

 - 👯 I’m looking to collaborate on **with a responsible person**